MartinTomis/Lane_detection/README.md

 I did this in lines # through # in my code in `my_other_file.py`

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+The code/pipeline creates an image with the new lane markings and saves it into a folder

 I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
 Here is an example of my result on a test image: